Skip to content

 Can surgery cause SIBO?

 Yes.
-Pelvic and abdominal surgeries can create adhesions that partially obstruct the small intestine, and one study found 37.6% of post-surgical patients tested positive for SIBO compared with 13.3% of controls.
-The ACG Clinical Guideline identifies post-surgical adhesions as an established SIBO risk factor.3
+Pelvic and abdominal surgeries can create adhesions that partially obstruct the small intestine.
+The ACG Clinical Guideline identifies post-surgical adhesions as an established SIBO risk factor, and research consistently documents meaningfully higher SIBO prevalence after abdominal surgery compared with non-surgical controls.

 Ready for a specialist who treats the whole picture?

-A $149 Comprehensive Assessment is a 45-minute telehealth visit that maps your pain drivers across six systems, plus a personalized Endo Pain Signature report delivered within 24 hours.
-IL, CO, and TX.
+A $149 Endo Pain Signature is a 45-minute telehealth visit that maps your pain drivers across six systems, plus a personalized Endo Pain Signature report typically delivered within a few business days.
+IL, CO, AZ, and NY.

 The content on this page is for educational purposes only and is not medical advice.
 Always consult your healthcare provider for individualized guidance.
 Read our editorial policy.